HDF5

 res = mr(ds, def(x) : x)

-Correct example (set parameter parallel of function mr to false) :
+To correct this error, set parameter parallel of function mr to false:

 ds = hdf5::HDF5DS("/smpl_numeric.h5", "sint", ,3)